 A side trip that we ventured out on was a hiking trip to see the Eternal Flame.
 This hiking trail is located in the Chestnut Ridge Park which takes you into a small grotto at the waterfall’s base that emits natural gas that has been ignited to form the flame.
 It can be difficult to navigate…but in a nutshell…it is in the creek bed…just follow all the other hikers and you will get there.
 I don’t know what I was expecting…but the flame looked like someone lite a zippo lighter.
 Don’t expect a bonfire, a torch or even a lantern.
 It is much smaller than you imagine…so prepare yourself.

 Our final stop on was on our way home and it was to see Elle the Pink Elephant at 21 Brix Winery.
 Be sure to go inside for some wine sampling.
-I can’t imagine a better way to end a trip!
+I can’t imagine a better way to end a trip to Niagara Falls and Toronto from Cincinnati.

 Pin It For Later!